kafene/Pinboard-Context-Menu/README.md

 Add Bookmarks to Pinboard.in from the context menu (right click).

+This is an Add-On (aka Extension) for the new Opera web browser based on Chromium.
+It may also be compatible with other Chromium-based browsers, however it has only been tested in Opera.

 ## Development Notes:

 Using chrome.window.create() was working okay, except that Pinboard's call